opendocsg/opendoc-smartnation-strategy/02-digital-government-digital-economy.md

     <img src="assets/images/image7.png" height="120px"/>
 </p>

-{:start="25"}
+{:start="24"}

-25. Together, the public and private sectors will drive **sectoral masterplans** in key domains and industry sectors.
+24. Together, the public and private sectors will drive **sectoral masterplans** in key domains and industry sectors.
 These will outline how technology will be used to improve lives and create new business opportunities.
-These include the **Industry Transformation Maps** as well as domain roadmaps in health, education, transport and urban solutions, finance and employment? (sync with the above)
+These include the **Industry Transformation Maps** as well as domain roadmaps in health, education, transport and urban solutions and finance.

 ## Digital Society